 So Lucky Rolls has depression.

 I honestly don’t feel bummed or ripped off anymore.
-I’ve managed to zoomed out, my roll of the awareness dice has actually been really, really good in the broader picture.
+I’ve managed to zoom out, my roll of the awareness dice has actually been really, really good in the broader picture.

 And you know why I’m fine with it?
 Because nature makes mechanical error sometimes.
 Lucky for me - as an animal - the real beauty of nature’s product is it’s universally encoded skills of resistance.
 Written in the DNA of everything is some way to improve itself according to the surrounding environment.
 Cellular robots that can ‘update’ and fix themselves.
 That’s all animals are, right?
 Agree with me or not, following my own experience with depression it is the take I have firmly been left with.